Eileen Vollick – Canada’s First Licensed Female Pilot

 “The pilot who took me aloft thought he would frighten me.
-It is against the rules to ‘stunt’ with a passenger – spins, loops, zooms, all very thrilling and decidedly the acid test for a new flyer.
+It is against the rules to ‘stunt’ with a passenger – spins, loops, the acid test for a new flyer.
 I got mine for half an hour.”
-These tactics didn’t work.
-Eileen found these stunts thrilling.
-Perhaps they inspired her later interest in aerobatics.
+His tactics didn’t work.
+Eileen found the stunts thrilling.

-“So up in the morning early long before the streets were warmed I left my cozy cot, drove to the airport, donned a flying-suit and with the tang of ice and frost upon pilot, plane and student, we rose from the hardened ground, and winged our way over the icy bay, across the cold waters of Lake Ontario, back to the city, then after ‘landing’ and ‘rising’ several times, we flew back to port, full of early morning pep, which the sluggard abed can never fully comprehend.
-Once more aboard my car and back home to breakfast.
-Eight a.m. found me on my way to the Hamilton Cotton Co., where I was textile analyst and an assistant designer.
+Up early I left my cozy cot, drove to the airport, donned a flying suit.
+After ‘landing’ and‘rising’ several times, we flew back to port, full of early morning pep, which the sluggard abed can never comprehend.
+Eight a.m. found me on my way to the Hamilton Cotton Co., where I was textile analyst and assistant designer.

 You can order Eileen’s and other women who played a role in our Canadian aviation history… stamp page link here